dhozac/bonk/DATAMODEL.md

   * The network length for this prefix.
 - asn
   * The ASN this prefix belongs to.
+- name
+  * The name of this prefix.
+Must be unique.
 - state
   * The state of this prefix.
 Must be one of allocated, reserved, or quarantine.